letsdeel/deel-api-java-sdk/docs/ContractorsApi.md

 Preview a contract agreement

 Retrieve an IC and EOR contract agreement content in HTML.
 If no template is specified, the default or currently assigned template will be used.
-This endpoint does not support Global Payroll contract type.
+This endpoint does not support Global Payroll contract type.  **Token scopes**: &#x60;contracts:read&#x60;

 ### Example
 ```java